 “In its 50th Running, we wanted to spread the word to as many people as possible about the Peachtree,” said Rich Kenah, Atlanta Track Club’s executive director.
 “By working with these Atlanta icons, the message of the shirt and the growing movement of health and wellness reaches new communities here in Running City USA.”

 » T-shirts from the 2000s, AJC Peachtree Road Race

 Love the designs or hate them, Atlanta Track Club anticipated spending almost $400,000 on shirts for the 60,000 expected finishers that year.

 While tweaks may be made here and there, the tradition of the T-shirt will likely last at least another 50 years.
 Its importance isn’t lost on the staff.
 No one on the staff of 30 at Atlanta Track Club will wear the finisher’s shirt.
 Why?
 They didn’t run the race.
 In fact, many learn of the winning design at the same time as the participants.

 “It’s something people really care about,” said Emmons.
 “And you can’t let them down.”

-In honor of the AJC Peachtree Road Race’s 50th year, the Atlanta Track Club is producing 50 stories over 50 weeks that celebrate various aspects of the race’s history and significance to the city.
+In honor of the AJC Peachtree Road Race’s 50th year in 2019, the Atlanta Track Club is produced 50 stories over 50 weeks that celebrated various aspects of the race’s history and significance to the city.
 To learn more about the AJC Peachtree Road Race t-shirt’s history, visit www.peachtree50.com.